Dapjzl/advertisement_management_system/README.md

 # AD-SERVER-PHP
-This is an advertisement server made in PHP programming Language.
+This is an advertisement server made in PHP programming Language

-An instance of the project is hosted at "http://adserver81.pe.hu/"

 Introduction To Project